-Miley Cyrus' Took Back Her Apology Over Her 2008 'Vanity Fair' Cover For A Good Reason
+Miley Cyrus Opened Up About Why She Took Back Her Apology Over That 2008 Cover

 I gotta hand it to Miley Cyrus.
 Now that she's all grown up, the former Disney star is not afraid to stand up for herself and speak her mind.
 It's actually so refreshing to see a star just be herself while giving zero f*cks about the way she's perceived, you know?
 Case in point: On April 29, Miley Cyrus took back her apology over her controversial 2008 Vanity Fair cover — the one where she posed nude while wrapped up in a white satin blanket that exposed her entire back.
 And the reason she did it is just so bold and inspirational that I need to bow down ASAP.